 Stop Looking and You Will Find

-Moving towards a vegetarian diet without the absolutism of condescension or virtue signalling is excellence in itself.
+Moving towards a vegetarian diet without the absolutism of condescension or virtue signaling is excellence in itself.
 Moderation is an absolute, within reason.

 The Meaning of Life by Albert Camus is one of the definitive works on the meaning of life.
 His essays on philosophy have exerted a tremendous influence on those who write, speak, and listen to philosophy.
 It is a book that will forever be a necessity for the student of philosophy.
 This book contains a wealth of information, both challenging and provocative, on such topics as the nature of reality, consciousness, ethics, history, and the meaning of life.
 The author has clearly taken much of his information from a wide variety of sources, including, but not limited to, the work of Sartre, Heidegger, existentialism, pragmatism, and post-structuralism.
 It is, of course, difficult to evaluate this book due to the fact that it has not yet been translated into English.